RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 ### Beyond Trials

 Good lawyers tell the best possible version of their client's story, and not just in courtrooms.
 Lawyers often must describe how the client wants to do business with another party, or tell a story about how the client should NOT be investigated by the FBI, or how the client may have killed the victim, but only in self-defense.
 It's not a stretch to say that lawyers are often biographers of their clients and chroniclers of their client's triumphs and misfortunes.

+As Harvard law prof, Lawrence Lessig, put it:

+> It is what a lawyer does . . . that makes this system work.
+It is not the bluffing, or the outrage, or the strategies and tactics.
+It is something much simpler than that.
+What a good lawyer does is tell a story that persuades.
+Not by hiding the truth or exciting the emotion, but using reason, through a story, to persuade.

 When lawyers tell the stories of their clients, said stories must comply with the rules of ethical conduct of the state where the attorney practices law.